Niklas-Seppala/steam-api-client/README.md

 var steamClient = new SteamApiClient();

 // Dota 2 players 32-bit Steam id.
-uint playerId = 321321644;
+uint playerId = 78123870;

-// Get the latest 50 Dota 2 matches from player 321321644,
+// Get the latest 20 Dota 2 matches from player 78123870,
-// where hero 32 was played and skill level was very high. var matchResponse = await dotaClient.GetMatchHistoryAsync(playerId,
+// where hero with id of 32 was played and skill level was very high. var matchResponse = await dotaClient.GetMatchHistoryAsync(playerId,
-    count: 50,
+    count: 20,
     heroId: 32,
     skillLevel: DotaSkillLevel.VeryHigh);